songjiang0909/HINTS_code/README.md

 Data
 -----------------

-The original data used could be access from [Aminer](https://www.aminer.org/citation)  [APS](https://journals.aps.org/datasets).
+The original data used could be access from [Aminer](https://www.aminer.org/citation)  and [APS](https://journals.aps.org/datasets).

-We also provide our processed data to reproduce the results reported in our paper. [preprocessed data]()
+We also provide our [processed data](https://www.dropbox.com/sh/zqj1r4icwophb3a/AAANshyUt-f5yT6w-9ri-WK-a?dl=0) to reproduce the results reported in our paper.